 One of the last survivors of the avant-garde era led by the Impressionists in Paris, Fergusson died aged 86 in 1961.
 After his death, Margaret Morris, with whom he had spent fifty years, created the J. D. Fergusson Art Foundation which still owns the majority of his works today.

-In 1992, the collection opened the Fergusson Gallery in Perth (managed by Culture Perth and Kinross), a museum and gallery commemorating his life and work.
+In 1992, the collection opened the Fergusson Gallery in Perth, part of Culture Perth and Kinross, a museum and gallery commemorating his life and work.
 The gallery also holds a number of pictures by Morris.

 Today, Fergusson is remembered not only as one of the talented group of Scottish Colourists, but also as a pioneer of modern painting who absorbed many strands and currents of the European avant-garde.